thephpleague/oauth2-google/README.md

     // Use this to get a new access token if the old one expires echo $token->getRefreshToken();

-    // Number of seconds until the access token will expire, and need refreshing echo $token->getExpires();
+    // Unix timestamp at which the access token expires echo $token->getExpires();
 }
 ```